S2H-Mobile/RoboND-Rover-Project-Solution/docs/writeup.md

-## Project: Search and Sample Return
+# Project: Search and Sample Return

 *Submitted by Stephan Höhne*

-**The goals / steps of this project are the following:**
+## Tasks
+The following steps need to be performed in order to complete the project.

-**Training / Calibration**
+**Training and Calibration**

-* Download the simulator and take data in "Training Mode"
+* Download the Rover simulator and record data in training mode.
-* Test out the functions in the Jupyter Notebook provided
+* Test out the functions in the Jupyter Notebook provided.
-* Add functions to detect obstacles and samples of interest (golden rocks)
+* Add functions to detect obstacles and samples of interest (golden rocks).
 * Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
 The `output_image` you create in this step should demonstrate that your mapping pipeline works.
 * Use `moviepy` to process the images in your saved dataset with the `process_image()` function.
 Include the video you produce as part of your submission.

-**Autonomous Navigation / Mapping**
+**Autonomous Navigation and Mapping**

-* Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).
+* Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data, similar to what you did with `process_image()` in the notebook.
 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.
-* Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.
+* Iterate on your perception and decision function until your rover does a reasonable job of navigating and mapping.

 [//]: # (Image References)